EyasuTeshome/shifttracker/job-search/submit-final-version-of-cover-letter-M7MVP1.md

 [Read this FAQ for a reminder on how to submit your exercise.](https://microverse.zendesk.com/hc/en-us/articles/360061344234)

-Now go to your Student Dashboard and submit the final version of your resume.
+Now go to your Student Dashboard and submit the final version of your cover letter.

 ------